Serbian Renewal Movement: Formation

-Vuk Drašković was a writer for most of his life and he particularly became known in the 1980s due to his nationalist-themed books.
+Drašković was a writer for most of his life and he particularly became known in the 1980s due to his nationalist-themed books.
 He formed the Saint Sava Association in 1989 with Mirko Jović, Vojislav Šešelj, and Veljko Guberina, which sought to promote nationalism in Vojvodina.
 This association became a political party named Serbian National Renewal (SNO) in January 1990.
 Jović became the president of SNO and Drašković served along with Žarko Gavrilović as one of the vice-presidents of the party.

 As the chief ideologist of SNO, Drašković drafted its plan on expanding Serbia's borders which were based on historical and ethnic borders of the Serbs.
 Alongside this, SNO also advocated for the restoration of the monarchy and de-Titoisation.
 A schism inside SNO occurred in March 1990.
 Jović began attacking Drašković due to his past membership in the League of Communists of Yugoslavia, while Drašković criticised Jović due to his pro-Slobodan Milošević views.
 Drašković created a faction inside SNO that with Šešelj, who at the time led the Serbian Freedom Movement, merged to form the Serbian Renewal Movement (SPO) on 14 March 1990.
 Drašković was chosen as the party's president.

 At the time of the formation of SPO, Yugoslavia was still a one-party state.
 However, after a July 1990 referendum, Serbia adopted a multi-party system and SPO became a registered political party.
 According to political scientist Vukašin Pavlović, SPO implemented elements of a political movement, rather than a political party, after its formation.